sujeet-agrahari/node-fastify-architecture/readme.md

 app.get('/hello', (request, reply) => reply.send('world'));
 ```

-🛑 Stop!
+> [!IMPORTANT]
 > Using an arrow function will prevent you from getting the function context.
 Without the context, you don’t have the possibility to use the this keyword to access the application instance.
 The arrow function syntax may not be a good choice because it can cause you to lose a great non-functional feature:the **_source code organization_**!

+> [!TIP]
-🎩 **Context Tip: Use named function and avoid using arrow functions!**
+> **Context Tip: Use named function and avoid using arrow functions!**

-_It would be best to choose named functions._ In fact, avoiding arrow function handlers will help you debug your application and split the code into smaller files without carrying boring stuff, such as the application instance and logging objects.
+> It would be best to choose named functions._ In fact, avoiding arrow function handlers will help you debug your application and split the code into smaller files without carrying boring stuff, such as the application instance and logging objects.
 This will let you write shorter code and make it faster to implement new endpoints.
 The context binding doesn’t work exclusively on handlers but also works on every Fastify input function and hook, for example!

 **_This is the reason the repository is structured to use named function and avoids the arrow function usage._**